jagregory/abrash-zen-of-asm/src/chapter-14.md

 AllocateStackSpace  endp
 ```

-If we can tinker with the stack in a subroutine with such impunity, it would seem that with the 8088's instruction set we could do just about anything one could imagine — and indeed we can.
+If we can tinker with the stack in a subroutine with such impunity, it would seem that with the 8088's instruction set we could do just about anything one could imagine—and indeed we can.
 Given the in-depth understanding of the 8088 that we've acquired, there's really nothing we can't do, given enough execution time.
-It's just a matter of putting the pieces of the puzzle — the 8088's instructions — together, and that's what the Zen of assembler is all about.
+It's just a matter of putting the pieces of the puzzle—the 8088's instructions—together, and that's what the Zen of assembler is all about.

 As a simple example, consider the following.
 Once upon a time, Jeff Duntemann needed to obtain the IP of a particular instruction.
 Normally, that's no problem: the value of any label can be loaded into a general-purpose register as an immediate value.
 That wouldn't do in Jeff's situation, however, because his code was in-line assembler code in a Pascal program.
 The code was nothing more than a series of hex bytes that could be compiled directly into the program at any location at all; because the code could be placed at any location, the current IP couldn't be represented by any label or immediate value.
 Given that IP can't be read directly, what was Jeff to do?